MicrosoftDocs/quantum-docs-pr/articles/user-guide/language/types.md

 This statement creates a new type with two anonymous items of type `Double`.

 Aside from anonymous items, user-defined types also support *named items* as of Q# version 0.7 or higher.
-For example, we could have named the to items `Re` for the double representing the real part of a complex number and `Im` for the imaginary part:
+For example, you could name the items to `Re` for the double representing the real part of a complex number and `Im` for the imaginary part:

 ```qsharp
 newtype Complex = (Re : Double, Im : Double);